Footsteps unseen

 Will he never smile on me again?

-8 Is his unfailing love gone for good?
+8 Is his unfailing love gone for good

-Are his promises forever null and void?
+and his promises forever null and void?

 9 Has God forgotten how to be gracious?

-Has his anger shut down his compassion?”
+shut down his compassion?”
 Selah

-10 Then I said, “How disastrous for me
+10 Then I said,

 that the Most High’s power to rescue